odhran-kainos/blog/post/12 - Scala Scripting and the 15 Minute Blog Engine.md

 ## Scala Scripting with Ammonite

 Scala Scripting avoids many of the limitations of the status-quo Scala world.
-A part of the [Ammonite](http://www.lihaoyi.com/Ammonite/) project, Scala Scripting lets you write tiny, self-contained Scala scripts that you can run quickly-and-conveniently from the command line using the `amm` script-runner.
+A new feature of the [Ammonite](http://www.lihaoyi.com/Ammonite/) project, Scala Scripting lets you write tiny, self-contained Scala scripts that you can run quickly-and-conveniently from the command line using the `amm` script-runner.